gambonny/fastwire/README.md

 - ✅ Volta-pinned Node and pnpm versions
 - ✅ Biome for linting and formatting
 - ✅ TypeScript with strict, modern config
+- ✅ Vitest (projects) for testing and coverage
 - ✅ Lefthook for fast pre-commit checks
 - ✅ Ready for shared packages in `packages/*`